HashBukhtiar/fashionaid/README.md

 # FashionAId

+Hashim Bukhtiar
+Andrew De Rango
+Ahsan Muzammil
+Nehad Shikh Trab

 **Effortlessly enhance your style and build connections through fashion.**
-Looksmaxxer combines the power of Vertex AI and advanced algorithms to analyze your wardrobe and recommend visually appealing outfits, elevating your style and confidence.
+FashionAId combines the power of Vertex AI and advanced algorithms to analyze your wardrobe and recommend visually appealing outfits, elevating your style and confidence.

 ## About the Project

 ### Inspiration
-The motivation behind Looksmaxxer stems from the desire to simplify the art of dressing well while improving self-confidence and mental health.
+The motivation behind FashionAId stems from the desire to simplify the art of dressing well while improving self-confidence and mental health.
 Many individuals struggle with putting together stylish outfits due to a lack of understanding of color theory or trends.
-Looksmaxxer provides an AI-powered solution that enables anyone to unlock their fashion potential effortlessly.
+FashionAId provides an AI-powered solution that enables anyone to unlock their fashion potential effortlessly.

 ### What It Does
-Looksmaxxer allows users to:
+FashionAId allows users to:
 - Upload images of clothing items or full outfits for analysis.
 - Receive AI-generated suggestions for outfit improvements, focusing on ideal color combinations from their wardrobe.
 - Add and organize items in a digital wardrobe through intuitive tabs for upper wear, bottom wear, and accessories.